 Tax Form 1099-C For Reporting Canceled Debt

 Last year's canceled debts are this year's tax burden.
 If you had a debt canceled last year, you can expect to receive a Form 1099-C from the lender that includes the amount of the debt canceled.
 When you prepare your federal tax return for this year, you're required to include the canceled debt as income.

 Receiving a 1099-C could have huge implications on your tax refund for this year.
-Depending on the amount of debt cancelled and your other income, withholding amount, and exemptions, the cancelled debt may reduce any tax refund you were due or worse, you could send up owing taxes because of the cancelled debt.
+Depending on the amount of debt canceled and your other income, withholding amount, and exemptions, the canceled debt may reduce any tax refund you were due or worse, you could send up owing taxes because of the canceled debt.

 The lender may cancel your debt for a number of reasons: